sparkflows/sparkflows-docs/docs/aws/aws-sso/application.rst

 Application
 =======

-Now both aws sso/Okta Configured successfully.
+Now both AWS SSO/Okta Configured successfully.

 you can Configure single sign-on (SSO) access to Fire Insights applications as it support identity federation with SAML 2.0.